ricardomrcruz/ricardomrcruz/README.md

 Software developer with solid experience in Node.js, React, Python, and PHP.
 Expertise in REST and GraphQL APIs, UI/UX prototyping, and full-stack projects.
 Proficient in DevOps practices including CI/CD automation, unit testing, debugging, and secure deployment.

-🌱 Currently available for permanent or temporary positions as a Fullstack Developer or Software Engineer Intern
+🌱 Currently available for permanent or temporary positions as a Fullstack Developer or a opportunity as a Software Engineer Intern

 ### Core Tech Stack:
 - Languages: Typescript, Javascript, Python, PHP